 The ‘Right At Home’ is perfect for patients diagnosed with severe dementia in the later stages.
 The package utilises special equipment to provide medical supervision and a reliable nurse to monitor vital signs at all times.
 This service will also include online assistance, monthly doctor’s visits, and more intensive caregiving.
 It’s a monthly subscription that will save the family lots of money and the patient gets to relax in the comfort of their home.

-Caring for someone with dementia is a tedious task, but helping them cope is the best gift you can do to help them.
-The most important factor to consider is giving dementia patients a lot of attention, care, and compassion to ease their suffering in multiple ways.
+Caring for someone with dementia is a tedious and challenging task, but helping a loved one cope is the best gift you can give them.
+The most important factor to consider is giving dementia patients a lot of attention, care, and compassion to ease their suffering in as many ways as possible.

-By hiring a professional caregiving service, you can drastically improve your household’s situation as patients continue to receive treatment.
+By hiring a professional caregiving service, you can drastically improve your household’s situation as the patient continue to receive medical treatment in the comfort of their home.
 Family members will also feel more hopeful knowing that their loved ones are well-taken care of at every stage of the disease.
 When you choose Ninkatec, we guarantee that you’ll be giving your loved ones the highest quality health care in Singapore.